 This is a trick I picked up from manicurists on set when they were removing bright polish, a complicated nail art design, or even glitter polish.
 If you soak cotton balls in nail polish remover and let them rest on your painted nails for a little while, it'll loosen the polish.
 Then, if you squeeze the cotton balls down and pull them off the nail, most of the polish should come off.
 Sometimes rubbing off dark polishes can stain your skin or even push pigment under your cuticles, so this is a better solution.

 Now, this tip might seem a bit obvious, but I cannot stress it enough: ALWAYS use a base coat when you're painting your nails anything colorful.
 Unfortunately, this is something I learned the hard way.
 There is nothing more frustrating than waiting for weirdly stained and nasty-looking nails to grow out.
 I like to use Sally Hansen's Double Duty Base Coat and Top Coat because it's two-in-one and doesn't chip.
 I also use this as a clear coat because it feels like it makes my nails a little stronger.

-If you do accidentally stain your nails, there are a few things you can do to minimize the damage.
-First, lightly buff the surface of your nails with a fine grit nail buff to help remove the stains—typically stains are only in the superficial layers of your nails so buffing them can make a big difference (just remember buffing can also make your nails thinner and weaker if do it too aggressively, so go easy!).
-After gently buffing, scrub your nails with a soft toothbrush using a mixture of peroxide, baking soda, and lemon juice, to help clean out any residual stains.
-A great way to "cheat" whiter edges on your nails is to use a whitening pencil—this is not permanent but it is a helpful quick fix.
+If you do accidentally stain your nails, you can do a few things to minimize the damage.
+First, lightly buff the surface of your nails with a fine-grit nail buff to help remove the stains.
+Typically, stains are only on the superficial layers of your nails, so buffing them can make a big difference (remember, buffing can also make your nails thinner and weaker if you do it too aggressively, so go easy!).
+After gently buffing, scrub your nails with a soft toothbrush and a mixture of peroxide, baking soda, and lemon juice to help clean out any residual stains.
+A great way to "cheat" whiter edges on your nails is to use a whitening pencil—it's not permanent, but it is a helpful quick fix.